From harmonics to frequencies

 2. The virtuosity of the musicians, the elaborate, catchy, charming melodies and rhythms, and the poetry of the lyrics, conceal from us the uniform, unnatural nature of this scale.

-3. Last but not the least: our brain creates ITS own reality!
+3. And last but not the least: our brain creates ITS own reality!

-It has the capacity, on its own, to correct a small error, especially when it makes the perception more aesthetic or conforms to a belief...
+It has the capacity, on its own, to correct an error, especially when it makes the perception more aesthetic or conforms to a belief or habit...

 It's called "perfect" because these three notes (when harmonic) have a very intimate relationship with each other.
 The ratio between G and C (a pure fifth) is 3/2.
 This means that while G makes 3 waves, C makes 2.
-So, every 6 waves, their peaks come together, i.e. for a G at 300 Hz, these two waves are in phase 50 times a second.
+So, every 6 waves, their peaks come together, i.e. for a G at 300 Hz, the waves of C and G are in phase 50 times per second.

 Relationship between the three notes of the perfect chord